Archer Wins; Defeats Wisk's Motion for Preliminary Injunction

 The information in this press release includes "forward-looking statements" within the meaning of the "safe harbor" provisions of the United States Private Securities Litigation Reform Act of 1995.
 Forward-looking statements may be identified by the use of words such as "estimate," "plan," "project," "forecast," "intend," "will," "will be," "will continue," "will likely result," "would," "expect," "anticipate," "believe," "seek," "target," "strategy," "future," "opportunity," "may," "should," or other similar expressions that predict or indicate future events or trends or that are not statements of historical matters.
 Forward-looking statements are predictions, projections and other statements about future events that are based on current expectations and assumptions and, as a result, are subject to risks and uncertainties.
 These forward-looking statements include, but are not limited to, statements regarding estimates and forecasts of financial and performance metrics, projections of market opportunity, market share and timeline, expectations and timing related to commercial product launches, expectations regarding potential proceeds from the transaction; Archer's ability to complete the commercial relationship with United and ultimately deliver and sell aircraft to United under the agreements, Archer eVTOL aircraft's ability to reduce carbon emissions, potential benefits of the transaction and the potential success of Archer's go-to-market strategy, and expectations related to the terms and timing of the transaction.
 These statements are based on various assumptions, whether or not identified in this press release, and on the current expectations of Archer's management and are not predictions of actual performance.
 These forward-looking statements are provided for illustrative purposes only and are not intended to serve as, and must not be relied on by any investor as, a guarantee, an assurance, a prediction or a definitive statement of fact or probability.
 Actual events and circumstances are difficult or impossible to predict and will differ from assumptions.
 Many actual events and circumstances are beyond the control of the Company.
 These forward-looking statements are subject to a number of risks and uncertainties, including the early-stage nature of Archer's business and its past and projected future losses; Archer's ability to manufacture and deliver aircraft and its impact on the risk of investment; Archer's dependence on United Airlines for its current aircraft orders and development process, and the risk that United Airlines cancels its contracts with Archer; risks relating to the uncertainty of the projections included in the model; the effectiveness of Archer's marketing and growth strategies, including its ability to effectively market air transportation as a substitute for conventional methods of transportation; Archer's ability to compete in the competitive urban air mobility and eVTOL industries; Archer's ability to obtain expected or required certifications, licenses, approvals, and authorizations from transportation authorities; Archer's ability to achieve its business milestones and launch products on anticipated timelines; Archer's dependence on suppliers and service partners for the parts and components in its aircraft; Archer's ability to develop commercial-scale manufacturing capabilities; regulatory requirements and other obstacles outside of Archer's control that slow market adoption of electric aircraft, such as Archer's inability to obtain and maintain adequate facilities and Vertiport infrastructure; Archer's ability to hire, train and retain qualified personnel; risks related to Archer's Aerial Ride Sharing Business operating in densely populated metropolitan areas and heavily regulated airports; adverse publicity from accidents involving aircraft, helicopters or lithium-ion battery cells; the impact of labor and union activities on Archer's work force; losses resulting from indexed price escalation clauses in purchase orders and cost overruns; regulatory risks related to evolving laws and regulations in Archer's industries; the impact of the COVID-19 pandemic on Archer's business and the global economy; the inability of the parties to successfully or timely consummate the proposed business combination, including the risk that any required regulatory approvals are not obtained, are delayed or are subject to unanticipated conditions that could adversely affect the combined company or the expected benefits of the proposed business combination; a decline in Archer's securities following the business combination if it fails to meet the expectations of investors or securities analysts; Archer's inability to protect intellectual property rights from unauthorized use by third parties; Archer's need for and the availability of additional capital; cybersecurity risks; the dual class structure of Archer's common stock, which will limit other investors' ability to influence corporate matters; .
 If any of these risks materialize or if the Company's assumption prove incorrect, actual results could differ materially from the results implied by these forward-looking statements.
 There may be additional risks that Archer does not presently know or that Archer currently believes are immaterial that could also cause actual results to differ from those contained in the forward-looking statements.
 In addition, forward-looking statements reflect Archer's expectations, plans or forecasts of future events and views as of the date of this press release.
 Archer anticipate that subsequent events and developments will cause Archer's assessments to change.
 Readers are cautioned not to put undue reliance on forward-looking statements, and Archer assumes no obligation and does not intend to update or revise these forward-looking statements, whether as a result of new information, future events, or otherwise.
 Archer gives no assurance that Archer will achieve its expectations.

-On February 10, 2021, Archer entered into a Business Combination Agreement with Atlas Crest Investment Corp. ("Atlas") and Artemis Acquisition Sub Inc.
+On February 10, 2021, Archer entered into a Business Combination Agreement with Atlas Crest Investment Corp.
+(NYSE: ACIC) and Artemis Acquisition Sub Inc.

 SOURCE Archer Aviation Inc.